drewcrawford/app_input/README.md

         * We map hardware keys rather than unicode characters
         * If you are trying to implement text input, you have much work to do, including but not limited to the shift key
     * Keycodes are translated into a platform-independent enum that works everywhere
+    * On Linux, key events are broadcasted over ATSPI.
+Due to some [questionable decisions in the Linux ecosystem](https://github.com/AccessKit/accesskit/discussions/503#discussioncomment-11862133) this is required for screenreaders to work but nobody does it.
+We do!

 # Supported platforms